lightstep/terraform-provider-lightstep/docs/resources/alert.md

 - `is_multi` (Boolean) When false, send a single notification whenever any number of group_by values exceeds the alert threshold.
 When true, send individual notifications for each distinct group_by value that exceeds the threshold.
 - `is_no_data` (Boolean) If true, a notification is sent when the alert query returns no data.
 If false, notifications aren't sent in this scenario.
 - `operand` (String) Required when at least one threshold (Critical, Warning) is defined.
 Indicates whether the alert triggers when the value is above the threshold or below the threshold.
-- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert should transition into Critical or Warning states.
-If a particular threshold is not specified, the alert will never transition into that state.
-(See [below for nested schema](#nestedblock--expression--thresholds).)
+- `thresholds` (Block List, Max: 1) Optional values defining the thresholds at which this alert transitions into Critical or Warning states.
+If a particular threshold is not specified, the alert never transitions into that state. (see [below for nested schema](#nestedblock--expression--thresholds))

 <a id="nestedblock--expression--thresholds"></a>
 ### Nested Schema for `expression.thresholds`